 Each biennium at Convention, Gamma Phi Beta holds elections to fill the elected positions on International Council (IC) and the Nominating Committee (NC).
 The NC is defined in the Sorority’s Bylaws to identify, recruit and slate potential candidates for election to the NC and IC.
-It is comprised of seven elected alumnae members, two appointed collegiate delegates and one appointed chairwoman who all serve in their roles for a term of two years.
+It is comprised of seven elected alumnae members, two appointed collegiate members and one appointed chair who all serve in their roles for a term of two years.

 Gamma Phi Beta is dedicated to diversity, belonging, equity and inclusion and seeks for this commitment to be reflected in its leadership.
 Service on IC or the NC is an important and significant opportunity open to all alumnae members in good standing who are committed to executing the duties of the role.
-Alumnae who are considering candidacy for service on IC or the NC are encouraged to strengthen their mastery of our member competencies through their work, volunteer roles within and outside the Sorority or other civic engagement – the variety of experiences in which member competencies are developed will enrich the Sorority as a whole.

 For the 2024-26 IC and NC, the current NC is looking for candidates with a variety of different backgrounds and experiences both within Gamma Phi Beta and outside of the organization and how they match up to our member competencies.
-The NC realizes that there is a large pool of talent available within the alumnae membership and they are thrilled to learn more about that from possible candidates.

 October 2, 2023: Collegiate NC application opens.